Taking Care of Your Insulin

 No one wants to stand in line at the pharmacy month after month.
 But insulin’s temperature sensitivity doesn’t lend itself well to being shipped through the mail—you don’t want it spending hours sitting on your doorstep or the back of a mail truck.

 When you choose Alto for your prescriptions, we’ll deliver your insulin by hand using temperature-controlled packaging.
 You can choose a delivery window when you know you’ll be available to receive your package and place it in the refrigerator right away.
-We’ll monitor your medication’s temperature as it makes its way to you, and you can track our progress the whole way via text message or the app.
+We’ll monitor your medication’s temperature as it makes its way to you, and you can track our progress the whole way.
 Best of all, our delivery service is completely free.

 We’re here to make managing your insulin prescription easy.
-Our team is available 9 am - 9 pm PT Monday - Friday and 10 am - 6 pm PT on weekends; reach out via phone, text or the app.
+Our team is available to answer your questions from 9 am – 12 midnight ET Monday – Friday, and 10 am – 9 pm ET on weekends; reach out by in-app secure messaging or phone.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.